How to Get Rid of Carpet Beetles

-There are a lot of critters that invade our homes, and many are often the targets of mistaken identity.
+There are a lot of critters that invade our homes, some of which get confused with other pests.
 One in particular is a tiny group of beetles that are often mistaken for roaches.
 These beetles are quite common, yet few people know their true identity beyond the nickname carpet beetle.

-These critters are a strange lot, being completely harmless until they aren’t.
-So let’s take a deep dive into who they are, what they do, and how to deal with them when they become tiny monsters.
+These critters are a strange lot, being completely harmless until they aren’t (unlike the aforementioned cockroach).
+So let’s take a deep dive into who they are, what they do, and how to get rid of carpet beetles when they become tiny monsters.

 Getting to Know Carpet Beetles